GabyGold67/LimbsSafetySw_ESP32/README.md

 The switches modeled by this class ensures the required enforced security practices, while letting some aspects to be configured for specific production tasks on the machine, or to adapt the switch to machines with different security needs.

+## Projecting beyond the limitations
-Once the physical security of the operator is ensured, having a programmable device installed and connected to the actionable mechanisms of the machine opens the door to the multiple benefits the modern controlled machines offer: machine failure detection, production control, time and energy use optimization and generated data analysis, local or remotely done by the use of IoT technologies... as was stated: **once the programmable device is properly installed and connected**.
+Once the physical security of the operator is ensured, having a programmable device installed and connected to the actionable mechanisms of the machine opens the door to the multiple benefits the modern controlled machines offer:
+- machine failure detection
+- production control
+- time and energy use optimization
+- generated data analysis (local or remotely done by the use of IoT technologies) ... as was stated: **once the programmable device is properly installed and connected**.

 ## Definitions:

 ### Industrial mechanical cycle machines and devices:
 Are machines that perform a series of mechanical operations in a repeating sequence: the **production cycle**.
 The machine's mechanical power source (usually electric motor) is activated in advance and a release mechanism -trigger- starts a sequence of actions for the production that ends with the machine in the same state and position it started from.
 Many of these machines have no way of stopping it's production cycle before reaching the end/restart point.

 # Limbs Safety Single Shot Switch class (LimbsSftyLnFSwtch)
 The ***LimbsSftyLnFSwtch*** class models a switch for safely activate **"launch and forget" cycle machines** and devices, which originally provides no other mechanism than a latch release mechanical trigger.
 This means that once activated the machine will complete a production cycle, return to the starting point and wait for a new **Start**|**Release** signal.
 As such, the minimum security primitive is to ensure no limbs are placed inside any dangerous machine zone before releasing the cycle trigger.
 The software development will consider then that the physical action needed to release the latch or trigger is replaced with a device such as a electromagnetic pull, an electrovalve commanded pneumatic actuator or similar device with the ability to be temporarily activated by an electric signal.
 Once the production cycle is started the limbs security will be the same as the one provided by the machine before the electronic upgrade.

 ---